DerEasy/Propositional-Calculator/README.md

 # pcl / propcalc / Propositional Calculator
 Console application for calculating propositional calculus formulas.
-Can create truth tables, show steps to result, check for validity, etc. Programmed in C#, standalone .exe file.
+Can create truth tables, show steps to result, check for validity, etc. Programmed in C#.

 ## How to use
 ### Running pcl with a file